-• AB 176 (Bonta) Data Collection.
+- AB 176 (Bonta) Data Collection.
 AB 176 (Bonta) requires the segments of higher education to post specified data on Asian and Pacific Islander (API) subgroups by July 2016 and to expand the number of subgroups after the 2020 Census.
-The bill also imposes specified data collection requirements on the Department of Managed Health Care.
+The bill also imposes specified data collection requirements on the Department of Managed Health Care. - Position: Support - o Status: AB 176 (Bonta) was sent to the Governor.

-- o Position: Support - O Status: AB 176 (Bonta) was vetoed by the Governor. - Included in the Governor's veto message: "CSU, community colleges, and UC already provide many ways in which to self-identify, including choosing among several ethnic identities.
-In the case of CSU, there are 50 choices for API applicants alone.
-Codifying the collection and reporting of at least 12 API groups several years into the future appears unnecessary, or at least premature." - AB 653 (Levine) Community College Contracting Practices.
-AB 653 (Levine) authorizes community college districts to share contracts with University of California (UC) and California State University (CSU) by adding clarifying language to statute.
-This will provide for more efficient contracting practices and has the potential for cost savings for all three segments. - o Position: Support - o Status: AB 653 (Levine) was signed into law by the Governor. - AB 798 (Bonilla) College Textbook Affordability Act.
+- AB 653 (Levine) Community College Contracting Practices.
+AB 653 (Levine) improves the ability of community college districts to share contracts with University of California (UC) and California State University (CSU) by adding clarifying language to statute.
+This will provide for more efficient contracting practices and has the potential for cost savings for all three segments. - Position: Support - Status: AB 653 (Levine) was signed into law by the Governor. - AB 798 (Bonilla) College Textbook Affordability Act.
 AB 798 (Bonilla) seeks to lower textbook expenses for students by creating incentives for campuses to use Open Educational Resources (OER).
 AB 798 (Bonilla) provides that the California OER Council may utilize its funding as designated in SB 1052 of 2012 to provide grants to community college and CSU campuses which, with their local academic senates, develop and submit plans to increase the use of OER.
 Campuses that reach benchmarks will be eligible for a bonus grant.
-The program would be administered by the California OER Council, composed of representatives of academic senates from all three segments. - o Position: Support - o Status: AB 798 (Bonilla) was signed into law by the Governor. - AB 963 (Bonilla) Teachers' Retirement Law.
-AB 963 (Bonilla) revises the definition of creditable service for purposes of the Defined Benefit Program and the Cash Balance Benefit Program. - o Status: AB 963 (Bonilla) was signed into law by the Governor.
+The program would be administered by the California OER Council, composed of representatives of academic senates from all three segments. - Position: Support - Status: AB 798 (Bonilla) was sent to the Governor. - AB 963 (Bonilla) Teachers' Retirement Law.
+AB 963 (Bonilla) revises the definition of creditable service for purposes of the Defined Benefit Program and the Cash Balance Benefit Program. - Status: AB 963 (Bonilla) was sent to the Governor.